Joseph Banks: Colonisation of New South Wales

-He was continually called on for help in developing the agriculture and trade of the colony, and his influence was used in connection with the sending out of early free settlers, one of whom, a young gardener George Suttor, later wrote a memoir of Banks.
 The three earliest governors of the colony, Arthur Phillip, John Hunter, and Philip Gidley King, were in continual correspondence with him.
 Banks produced a significant body of papers, including one of the earliest Aboriginal Australian words lists compiled by a European.
 Bligh was also appointed governor of New South Wales on Banks's recommendation.
 Banks followed the explorations of Matthew Flinders, George Bass, and Lieutenant James Grant, and among his paid helpers were George Caley, Robert Brown, and Allan Cunningham.

 However, Banks backed William Bligh to be installed as the new governor of New South Wales and to crack down on the New South Wales Corps (or Rum Corps), which made a fortune on the trading of rum.
 This brought him in direct confrontation with post-Rum Rebellion de facto leaders such as John Macarthur and George Johnston.
 This backing led to the Rum Rebellion in Sydney, whereby the governor was overthrown by the two men.
 This became an embarrassment for Sir Joseph Banks, also, because years earlier, he campaigned that John Macarthur not be granted 10,000 acres of land near Sydney in the cow pastures, which was later granted by Lord Camden.
 The next governor, Lachlan Macquarie, was asked to arrest Macarthur and Johnston, only to realise that they had left Sydney for London to defend themselves.
 He was humiliated that Macarthur and Johnston were acquitted from all charges in London and both later returned to Sydney.